 Other signs of sarcopenia include loss of endurance, poor balance, and trouble with everyday tasks like climbing stairs, rising from a chair, even opening a jar.

-As our muscles weaken, a vicious cycle begins: less physical activity, leading to a more sedentary lifestyle and greater deterioration.
+As our muscles weaken, a vicious cycle begins: it starts with less physical activity that leads to sedentary behavior and greater deterioration.

 What causes age-related muscle loss?

 Several things happen as we age that contribute to sarcopenia.

 - Our bodies become less able to produce the protein our muscles need to grow.